 Quick Tips On How To Gain Weight And Muscle With A Fast Metabolism

 There are general tips that can help you gain weight fast and build muscle at the same time.
-There is no significant difference between female weight gain and that of males.
+There is no significant difference between female and male weight gain.
 If you have a fast metabolism, the things you can do to add weight include (4):

 - Increasing the number of meals you eat in a day